-It’s a while since I was a new mum, but some of what was said to me back then still lingers, less with the tears attached, but more with the dregs of, Why the fuck would you say that?
+It’s a while since I was a new mum, but some of what was said to me back then still lingers, less with the tears attached, but more with the dregs of, Why would you say that?

 There’s a reason why I’ve not said “new parents”, by the way.
-It’s not because I think dads are unimportant (the contrary in fact – I wish society judged them to be just as important as mums in the lives of their children), but because when a new baby lands Earth-side, I think the role the woman has played in that spectacularly special event should be given the respect it deserves.
+It’s not because I think dads are unimportant (the contrary in fact – I wish society judged them to be just as important as mums in the lives of their children), but because when a new baby lands Earth-side, I think the role the woman has played in that spectacular event should be given the respect it deserves.

 In our culture however, it’s all about the baby.
-Which seems odd when you consider that a bit like Kim Kardashian, he/she has simply turned up: all the hard work behind the scenes has been done by someone else.
+Which seems odd when you consider that, a bit like Kim Kardashian, he/she has simply turned up: all the hard work behind the scenes has been done by someone else.

 Instead, I would go so far as to say rather than asking the parents how the baby is sleeping/ eating/ feeling, these are the things we should be asking the parents.
 And they are definitely the ones who need the biggest cuddle.

 And all the while that I say this, I’m aware there are people somewhere (I’ve never been), somehow (I’ve never experienced), someplace (I’ve still never been there), something something (who knows, really?), who swear they embrace every second of motherhood as a blessing.

 want to poke these women in the eye never completely believe people who say this, and so would say that unless someone corrects you, work on the assumption that they too are finding it HHAAAAAARRRRDDDDDDD.